CherishdieEule/CherishdieEule.github.io/_teaching/2024-fall-Advanced-Linear-Algebra.md

 title: "Teaching experience 1"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2024-fall-Advanced-Linear-Algebra
-venue: "University 1, Department"
+venue: "CUHKsz, School of science and Engineering"
-date: 2014-01-01
+date: 2024-9-1 to 2024-12-20
-location: "City, Country"
+location: "Shenzhen, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.